acdeimund/Parallax_WordPress_Theme/README.md

 [![Build Status](https://travis-ci.org/Automattic/_s.svg?branch=master)](https://travis-ci.org/Automattic/_s)

+_s
+===
-This is Deimund Designs Parallax theme for WordPress developed from the underscores theme.
+This is a parallax background theme for WordPress developed by Deimund Designs from the underscores theme.
 The origonal README is below with all the info on underscores.
 I use Bootstrap and rely on it for all of the normalization and the navigation, so most of what it says about the CSS doesn't apply to this theme.
 I did leave the js/navigation.js file, although I don't use it.
 Contact me with any questions at aaron@deimunddesigns.net.
-_s
-===

 Hi.
 I'm a starter theme called `_s`, or `underscores`, if you like.
 I'm a theme meant for hacking so don't use me as a Parent Theme.
 Instead try turning me into the next, most awesome, WordPress theme out there.
 That's what I'm here for.